Ismaestro/angular-example-library/README.md

 ## Features
 * Sample component, service, directive and pipe
 * Unit tests with Karma and Jasmine
-* Playground with Angular CLI
+* Playground with Angular CLI to test the library in a 'real application'
+* Linting
 * Automatic versioning
 * Documentation